alice0meta/TagTime/NOTES.md

 Convention: When introducing a new tag, define it with a parenthetical in your response to the ping the first time you use it.
 Eg, if you decide to create a new tag "mtg" for time spent in meetings then answer the first such ping with something like "job nyc mtg (mtg: in a meeting)".

 Ideas for auto-tags (ie, tags the computer can figure out on its own):
+0a. afk -- ???
+0b. off -- tagtime wasn't running (so your computer was probably offline)
 1. home, work, etc -- gleaned from wireless SSID
 2. mouse -- if an external mouse is plugged in
 3. monitor -- if an external monitor is plugged in